Weekly Trader's Outlook

 Economic Data, Rates & the Fed:

-• Initial Jobless Claims: Decreased to 224K from 225K in the prior week, and below the 227K economists had expected.
-Continuing Claims decreased 25K to 1.856M from last week, and below the 1.888M economists had expected.
+Initial Jobless Claims: Decreased to 215K from 224K in the prior week, and below the 221K expected.
+Continuing Claims increased 41K to 1.85M from last week.

 Technical Take